toastsandwich/toastsandwich/README.md

 - 👀 I’m interested in software development
 - 🌱 I’m currently learning C++
 - 💞️ I’m looking to collaborate on software development
-- 📫 How to reach me instagram : shreyasmali.pvt
+- 📫 Instagram : shreyasmali.pvt

 <!---
 toastsandwich/toastsandwich is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.